 After his husband surprises him with virtual Spanish lessons, Adam (Mark Duplass) will connect with his teacher Cariño (Natalie Morales) on an unimaginable level, as both their lives take difficult turns over the course.
 Written and directed by Morales, Language Lessons doesn’t specifically take place during a pandemic, but its story of a virtual relationship and how that friendship can uplift in dark times is such a beautiful message to showcase right now.

 Though the method in which it’s shot is not groundbreaking, I do find it to be a great way to tell stories in a socially-distanced world.
-The dual screen aspect does get a little tiring by midpoint, but I somewhat attribute that to our overall burnout.
+The dual-screen aspect does get a little tiring by the midpoint, but I somewhat attribute that to our overall burnout.
 You’re really here for the story that evolves in such a joyous way, grips you tight, and steals your heart in the end.

 The End of Us

-Perhaps with the most accurate portrayal of life this past year is The End of Us.
+Perhaps the most accurate portrayal of life this past year is The End of Us.
 The film follows Nick (Ben Coleman) and Leah (Ali Vingiano) who break up just as Covid-19 hits and are stuck cohabiting due to quarantine.
 It’s an endearing comedy-drama that tackles everything, and I mean everything.
 It shows the initial paranoia and precautions, influx in relationships ending, job loss, general lifestyle adjustments, and our favorite… doom scrolling.

 Writing and directing duo Steven Kanter and Henry Loevner have done a great job summing up 2020 through the lens of a harsh breakup.
-The two leads had a nice dynamic and their banter really felt effortless; both having some great comedic moments.
+The two leads had a nice dynamic and their banter felt effortless; with both having some great comedic moments.
 It is such a realistic and relatable film, but again, still maintains a level of lightheartedness throughout that we can all use right now.

 How It Ends